-1. Open the folder on the PC where the recording is stored.

-2. Select the file.
+- 1. Open the folder on the PC where the recording is stored. - 2.
+Select the file.

-Recordings that are triggered by events (such as motion detection) are stored on a microSDXC card, which can store up to 128GB of data.
+Recordings that are triggered by events (such as motion detection) are stored on the camera's microSD card, which can store up to 128GB of data (Min 4 GB recommended).
 The card is not included.